mautrix/docs/bridges/src/python/facebook/upgrading-to-v0.2.0.md

 # Upgrading to v0.2.0
-**The new version is on master, but is not in a tagged release yet**

 Version 0.2.0 of the bridge includes some major breaking changes:

 * It uses a completely different Messenger API, which means that all users will have to log in again to keep using the bridge.
 Logging in happens using email and password instead of stealing cookies like before.
-The bridge might include a web-based login interface that encrypts your password in-browser to prevent the bridge from seeing it.
+  * A future release will include a web-based login interface that encrypts your password in-browser to prevent the bridge from seeing it.
 * There are database schema changes that can not be reversed.
 Taking a backup before upgrading is recommended.
 Additionally, only PostgreSQL is supported, see below for SQLite migration instructions.